Bachelor of Science

 In addition to the institutional and degree level learning objectives, graduates of this program are expected to achieve these learning outcomes:

-- Use analytical, logical, and critical thinking to analyze user requirements and to design, develop, and deploy effective information technology solutions.
+- Demonstrate use of analytical, logical, and critical thinking to design, develop, and deploy effective Information Technology solutions.

-- Examine the principles and concepts of object-oriented programming (OOP); also appraise the impact of OOP on software quality and on reusability.
+- Examine the principles and concepts of Object-Oriented Programming (OOP) and the impact of (OOP) on software quality and reusability.

-- Design, develop, and deploy enterprise applications on the desktop and on the Web.
+- Apply industry driven techniques for designing, developing, and deploying enterprise applications on the desktop and on the Web.

 Concentrations are designed to help you group courses together so you can further specialize in your field and pursue a more focused path to degree completion.
 You will be asked to select a concentration when you enroll in this program.